ApexRMS/wisdm/docs/getting_started.md

 # Getting started with **WISDM**

+---
+## ⚠️ **Notice to Users**

+The **Getting Started** documentation and associated **Tutorials** for this SyncroSim package currently reflects information for **SyncroSim version 2**.
+We are in the process of updating these pages to ensure compatibility with **SyncroSim version 3**.
+In the meantime, please note that some instructions, references, and/or images may not fully align with the latest version of SyncroSim.
+We appreciate your patience as we work to provide updated resources.

+---

 ### Here we provide a guided tutorial on **WISDM**, an open-source package for developing and applying species distribution models (SDMs) and visualizing their outputs.

 **WISDM** is a base package for SyncroSim, yet familiarity with SyncroSim is not required to get started with **WISDM**.
 Throughout the Quickstart tutorial, terminology associated with SyncroSim is italicized, and whenever possible, links are provided to the SyncroSim online documentation.
 For more on SyncroSim, please refer to the SyncroSim [Overview](https://docs.syncrosim.com/getting_started/overview.html){:target="_blank"} and [Quickstart tutorial](https://docs.syncrosim.com/getting_started/quickstart.html){:target="_blank"}.